To apply online, click here.

 Your employer will also get you to fill in some forms so you’re ready for your first day.

 If you need to wear anything specific, your employer will tell you.
-They might give you overalls.
+They might give you overalls or a uniform.
 If they do, they’ll give you enough sets so you always have clean, smart ones to hand.

 Smart people with good personal hygiene reflect very well on a company.

 Trainers and canvas shoes look good – but they’re not safe on site.
 You need to turn up with protective footwear.
 Your employer might carry out a risk assessment and give you boots with steel toecaps.

 You’ll just need basic tools to start.
 Your employer will tell you which ones.
 Then, as you do more and get more experience, you can invest in others.